PKPDAI/PKDocClassifier/README.md

 ```

-You can reproduce this example on ar jupyter notebook: [here](https://github.com/fgh95/PKDocClassifier/tree/master/scripts/NewPredictions.ipynb).
+You can reproduce this example on our jupyter notebook: [here](https://github.com/fgh95/PKDocClassifier/tree/master/scripts/NewPredictions.ipynb).

 ## Citation